drien/jquery-flipster/README.md

 That's it.
 Now start flippin'!

 Options
 ---------------

-Set your options when initializing the script.
+Set your options when first initializing Flipster.
 Default values and descriptions are shown below.
 ````javascript
 $('.my-flipster').flipster({
     itemContainer: 'ul',